Gravitational background from dynamical binaries and detectability with 2G detectors: Introduction

 \section{Introduction}

-The Gravitational wave (GW) astronomy started on September 2015 with the first detection of the merger of a binary black hole (BBH)\cite{1602.03838} with the two American detectors Advanced LIGO (aLIGO\cite{aLIGO}).
-On August 2017, after the detector Advanced Virgo (AdVirgo \cite{adVirgo}) has joined the network, the first observation of the coalescence of a binary neutron star (BNS) \cite{1710.05832, 1710.05833}, in coincidence with electromagnetic counterparts, brought GW astronomy in the multi-messenger era.
+Gravitational wave (GW) astronomy started in September 2015 with the first detection of the merger of a binary black hole (BBH)\cite{1602.03838} by the two American detectors Advanced LIGO (aLIGO\cite{aLIGO}).
+In August 2017, after the detector Advanced Virgo (AdVirgo \cite{adVirgo}) joined the network, the first observation of the coalescence of a binary neutron star (BNS) \cite{1710.05832, 1710.05833}, in coincidence with electromagnetic counterparts, brought GW astronomy in the multi-messenger era.
 After a few years and two upgrades of the detectors, aLIGO and AdVirgo have released an updated catalog of 50 events, with 39 new events detected in the first half of the the third observation run (O3a).

 The compact binary coalescences (CBCs) that we are detecting now are loud and close events, suggesting that a larger number of unresolved sources at higher redshift, too faint to be detected individually, combine to create a background of GWs.
 This background has been intensively investigated in the past ~\cite{1101.2762, 1104.3565, 1106.5795, 1111.6125, 1112.1898, 1209.0595, 1205.4621} and predicted to be detected a few years after the second generation (2G) detectors have reached their design sensitivities.
 In most studies, only CBCs formed through isolated evolution of population I/II binary stars have been considered (hereafter isolated binaries).
-In a recent work, including population III stars, Périgois et al.(2021), \cite{2008.04890}) have shown that isolated binaries from population I/II stars are the main contribution in 2G detectors but that population III stars could dominate the residual background, after detected sources have been removed, in 3G detectors, increasing the amplitude and modifying the shape of the spectrum at low frequencies.
+In a recent work, including population III stars, Périgois et al.(2021, \cite{2008.04890}) have shown that isolated binaries from population I/II stars are the main contribution in 2G detectors but that population III stars could dominate the residual background, after detected sources have been removed, in 3G detectors, increasing the amplitude and modifying the shape of the spectrum at low frequencies.